 5. How low in the organization do you provide Role Fit consulting?

 Generally, we assess potential heads of functions.
 Think of the head of sales, the head of brand marketing, the head of XYZ.
 You can also request an assessment at the manager or director level if you wish.
 Most importantly, we want you to become an expert at assessing role fit yourself by learning this framework.

 How to Apply

-If you like this way of thinking and want to engage in a similar process for your company, schedule a consultation or learn about the next level of this program.
+If you like this way of thinking and want to engage in a similar process for your company, schedule a consultation.